byui-cse/wdd-x99-course/source/module-01/sprint1-1.md

 - [ ] **Explain How Might We notes** Reframe problems as opportunities.
 Start with HWM (how might we) on the sticky notes.
 Write one idea per sticky note.
 - [ ] **Organize HMW notes** Stick the HMW notes on the wall.
 Move like ideas near each other.
 Label them as they emerge.
 Don’t perfect it.
 - [ ] **Vote on HWM notes** Use stickers to vote for HMW.
 Move winners to map.
 - [ ] **Pick a target** Circle the most important customer and one target moment on the wall.
-Product Manager make final call.
+Product Manager makes the final call.

 **Outcome: A shared understanding of the challenge and a clear focus for the sprint.**